- General information

 - Use a resolution of no greater than 1280x720 (720p), as most readers will view on a desktop or mobile device

-- Use a well-characterized video compression codec such as H.264 and use multi-pass encoding if available
+- Use a well-characterised video compression codec such as H.264 and use multi-pass encoding if available

-- Keep duration to the minimum required to illustrate your point
+- Keep the duration to the minimum required to illustrate your point

 - Do not include an audio track unless it is essential

-- If including audio, use a well-characterized audio compression codec such as AAC
+- If including audio, use a well-characterised audio compression codec such as AAC

 6. Supplementary information

 Data that are essential for interpretation of the results of the main paper should be included in the main paper.
-Supplementary information provides access to supporting data that do not appear in the printed article or PDF but that accompany the final version of a paper online.
+Supplementary information provides access to supporting data that do not appear in the full-text article or PDF, but that accompany the final version of the paper online.

 These data are peer reviewed and subject to the same criteria as the data that are to be published in the paper itself.
-During peer review, editors and reviewers are asked to assess whether supplementary information is appropriate and essential for supporting the findings of a paper.
+During peer review, Editors and reviewers are asked to assess whether the supplementary information is appropriate and essential for supporting the findings of a paper.

-All supplementary data will be strictly limited to a total of 50 MB per article (excluding movie files and cover art submissions).
+All supplementary information will be strictly limited to a total of 50 MB per article (excluding movie files and cover art submissions).

 With the exception of movies (see section on preparing the movies) and large tables, all supplementary information, including movie titles and captions, should be collated into a single PDF file.
 If your table is very large, or you wish readers to be able to export and/or manipulate the data, we would prefer you to submit it as a Microsoft Excel file.